The creator economy is booming — so much so, a LinkedIn report found job postings for creators have nearly tripled since 2021.

 Let's take a closer look at these options:

-In-house — this involves working for anything from a scrappy start up to a large corporation.
-Perhaps the biggest perk of this option is income stability.
+- In-house — this involves working for anything from a scrappy start up to a large corporation.
+Arguably the biggest perk of this option is income stability.
 You also have more opportunities to collaborate with team members.
 That said, the work can lack variety which may get monotonous.

 As a content creator, you have the luxury of working in different environments.
 If you're looking for the best fit, start by assessing your lifestyle, compensation requirements, skill level, and work preferences.